Take responsibility and ownership

 - This is your research project, not mine!
-Even if I gave you some data, and even if you are working on topics related to my own research interest…
+Even if you are working on topics related to my own research interest…

 Prepare thoroughly for meetings

-- Have an agenda of things you need to discuss
+- Have an agenda of things you would like to discuss.

 - If you are supervised in a team, please send your material to each other early enough, so that you can (a) study each other’s work, and provide (b) a round of feedback before submitting material to your advisor

 Keep me up-to-date